Tuition, Stipends, Scholarships & Financial Aid

 Process & Timeline for Awarding of Scholarships

 Acceptance into the M.A. in Higher Education program is a two-part process.
-First, the MHE Admissions Committee will make a decision on conditional admission to the program based on the student’s application materials.
-Upon notification of conditional admittance, students will be invited to Preview Weekend.
-Note: conditionally admitted students will be notified of their scholarship amount no later than the week of January 15, 2018.
+First, the MHE Admissions Committee will make a decision on invitations to the MHE Preview Weekend based on the student’s application materials.
+Note: students receiving an invitation will be notified of their scholarship amount no later than the week of January 24, 2022.
 Second, students will participate in Preview Weekend, during which they will interview for apprenticeships.
 Once a student is offered and accepts an apprenticeship, the student will be granted final admittance into the program.
-Note that the selection of apprenticeships is a “mutual selection process” – both the student and the apprenticeship host must select each other; thus, participation in Preview Day does not guarantee an apprenticeship.
+Note that the selection of apprenticeships is a “mutual selection process” – both the student and the apprenticeship host must select each other; thus, participation in Preview Weekend does not guarantee an apprenticeship.

 Key dates to keep in mind are:

-January 15-19: Students conditionally admitted are notified of amount of scholarship awarded.
+January 24-26: Students are invited to Preview Weekend and are notified of amount of scholarship awarded.

 Types of Scholarships

 Scholarships will be awarded by the MHE Admissions Committee, with no set number awarded in each scholarship category.

 Presidential Scholarship – A highly selective, merit-based scholarship awarded to students who demonstrate extraordinary academic achievement and great promise to become leading contributors to the higher education community.
-Presidential Scholarships are the amount of full tuition annually.
+Presidential Scholarships range from $11,000 to full tuition annually.
 Maintaining a 3.5 GPA is required.